What Are Options Diagonal Spreads and How Do They Work?

-Diagonal spreads are and advanced options strategy.
+Diagonal spreads are an advanced options strategy.
 You could go either long or short with this strategy.
-It involves either 2 calls or 2 puts with different strikes and expiration dates.
-Watch our video on diagonal spreads and learn how to use this strategy in the stock market.
+It all depends on how you build the spread.
+It involves either two calls or two puts with different strikes and expiration dates.
+It’s a combination of a calendar and vertical spread.
+Watch our video on diagonal spreads and learn how to use this options strategy.

 Options are such a great way to grow a small account.
 Diagonal spreads are a more advanced strategy in which to do so.
 Options have many strategies available at your disposal.
 So, you have options in how and what to trade and WHEN!